How do you react when your child is having a meltdown?

 My attachment-challenged child has become extremely loving and desires closeness.
 He is more compliant, and will help me out when I ask.
 He tells me he loves me.
 He is happy!

-What that has helped our family most is Dr. Laura Markham’s Peaceful Parent Happy Kids program.
+What that has helped our family most is Dr. Laura Markham’s Peaceful Parent Happy Kids book.

-Join me and other parents on a transformational journey to become peaceful, connected parents in Dr. Laura Markham’s online course.
-Registration begins Monday, July 31st.
+Take a transformational journey to become peaceful, connected parents with Dr. Laura Markham’s book.